SegoCode/unical/README.md

 ## Quick Start & Information

 ### Cloudflare
-Connect the GitHub repository `SegoCode/unical` to Cloudflare Workers and use these settings:

-The `code` directory contains `wrangler.toml`, `package.json`, `pnpm-lock.yaml`, the Worker source, and the tests.
+Connect the GitHub repository `SegoCode/unical` to Cloudflare Workers and use `code` directory that contains `wrangler.toml`, `package.json`, `pnpm-lock.yaml`, the Worker source, and the tests.
 Wrangler uses `index.ts` as the Worker entry point.

 Cloudflare will publish the Worker at a URL similar to: